 3. Virtual Scavenger Hunt Ideas for Team Building 2021

-There is a multitude of websites and platforms that enable your teams to have surreal and enjoyable experiences.
+There is a multitude of websites and platforms with virtual scavenger hunt ideas that enable your teams to have surreal and enjoyable experiences.
 Let us explore some of them here :

 3.1 The Zoom Dragon Slayer